Sandysmile/Marketing-Campaigns/README.md

-# Practical Application III: Apply and Compare 5 Common Classifiers to Predict Subscription/Direct Deposit Outcomes from Banking Marketing Campaigns
+# Practical Application III: Apply and Compare 6 Common Classifiers to Predict Subscription/Direct Deposit Outcomes from Banking Marketing Campaigns

 ## Overview/Learning Goal:

-In this practical application, the goal is to compare the performance of 6 classifiers including K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines, and Random Forest.
-A dataset related to marketing bank products over the telephone is used for the applicaiton.
+In this practical application, the goal is to compare the performance of six classifiers: K Nearest Neighbor, Logistic Regression, Decision Trees, Support Vector Machines, and Random Forest.
+The dataset used is related to marketing bank products over the telephone.

 ## Methodology: CRISP-DM Framework